French for Beginners – Stage A

 For us, the most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.

 The assessment of this course is divided into four parts to assess each of the following skills: speaking, listening, reading and writing.
 It is designed to enhance what you have learnt during the course.

 Additionally to the weekly sessions, we recommend that you spend some time between the lessons, revising and practising what has been done in class.

-The coursebook for this course is: The French Experience 1, New Edition, BBC 2003.
+The coursebook for this course is: BBC Talk French (Book & CD) – Released on 09/02/2006.
 For personal study, you would find additional material in: Breakthrough French 1, S. Rybak, Palgrave Macmillan, 2003 (please note this would not be used in class).
 Finally, the following grammar book would be useful: Grammaire Progressive du Français, M. Grégoire, CLE International, 1997.